This article suits more for a blog, but I've decided to share this information on our articles section.

 Choose the Internet as a download source for packages:

-Next, choose the folder location with Cygwin and place for downloading packages before installation.
+Next, choose the folder location with Cygwin and place it for downloading packages before installation.
 You can delete them later after the installation process.

 I chose the first file source, but you can choose any other if you want.
 Just make sure that it has the packages you need: